FeanorTheElf/feanor-math/Readme.md

  - Comprehensive treatment of matrices and linear algebra.
 Currently there is only a very minimalistic abstraction of matrices [`crate::matrix::*`] and linear algebra, mainly for internal use.
  - Careful treatment of polynomials over infinite rings, primarily with specialized implementations that prevent coefficient blowup.
- - Lattice reduction and the LLL algorithm.
-This might also be necessary for above point.
+ - ~~Lattice reduction and the LLL algorithm.
+This might also be necessary for above point.~~ Implemented now!
  - More carefully designed memory allocation abstractions (preferably we would use a new crate `memory-provider` or similar).
  - More number theory algorithms, e.g. computing Galois groups.
 I am not yet sure where to draw the line here, as I think high-level number theory algorithms (Elliptic Curves, Class Groups, ...) are out of scope for this project.
 Technically I would include integer factoring here, but it is too important a primitive for other algorithms.